codesterash/scaling-barnacle-oscar/README.md

 # scaling-barnacle-oscar
-# Communicating on a local server
+# Learning to communicate with your friendly local server